 - Starting or running a business and professional recognition;

-Two civil sanctions may be applied in a situation where an employee or job applicant is found to be discriminated against, harassed or exposed to reprisals in a way that is prohibited under the DA.
-These are listed below.
+Two civil sanctions may apply if an employee or job applicant is found to be discriminated against, harassed or exposed to reprisals in a way that is prohibited under the DA.

-Firstly, all contractual provisions which prescribe or permit discrimination prohibited under the DA shall be declared invalid.
-If an employee is discriminated by a provision in an individual contract or in a CBA in some way that is prohibited in the DA, the provision shall be adjusted or declared invalid if the employee so requests.
+Firstly, all contractual provisions which prescribe or permit the types of discrimination prohibited under the DA shall be declared invalid.
+If an employee is discriminated against by a provision in a contract or in a CBA, the provision shall be amended accordingly or declared invalid if the employee so requests.

-Secondly, an employer who discriminates, harasses or exposes someone to reprisals in a way that is prohibited under the DA, shall pay damages to the person discriminated against for the violation that the discrimination involves and if necessary for the loss that arises.
-If an employee discriminates another employee or exposes someone to reprisals, the damages shall be paid by the employer of the employee.
+Secondly, an employer who discriminates, harasses or exposes someone to reprisals in a way that is prohibited under the DA, shall pay damages to the person discriminated against for the violation that the discrimination involves and if necessary, for the loss that arises.
+If an employee discriminates another employee or exposes someone to reprisals, the damages shall be paid by the employer of perpetrator.

-We expect claims based on age discrimination to be most common in recruitment.
-Employer’s cutbacks in operations will also hit hard against senior employees causing an increase of age discrimination claims in recession.
+Claims based on age discrimination are most common during recruitment.
+Employers’ cutbacks in operations also tend to affect senior employees, which then causes a surge of age discrimination claims in times of recession.

 There are no exceptions in Sweden.

-An employee is entitled to remain in the employment up to the end of the month when he or she reaches the age of 67.
-After the age of 67 the employee is not protected by the Employment Protection Act and the employer may terminate the employment relationship without just cause.
-An employer desiring an employee to leave his or her employment after the age of 67 shall give the employee at least one month’s written notice.
+An employee is entitled to remain in employment up to the end of the month when he or she reaches the age of 67.
+After the age of 67, the employee is not protected by the Employment Protection Act and the employer may terminate the employment relationship without just cause.
+If an employer wishes to terminate the employment of an employee who has reached the age of 67, it must provide the employee with at least one month of written notice.